chriscdn/vuex-undo-redo/README.md

 The `vuexUndoRedo` getter return value is added to the undo stack when a snapshot is made.
 This can be setup to return the entire Vuex state or just a section of it.
 The value gets passed to the `vuexUndoRedo` mutation when an undo or redo event takes place.

-The `vuexUndoRedo` mutation receives the undo/redo payload when an undo or redo event occurs.
+The `vuexUndoRedo` mutation receives the undo/redo payload when the `undo()` or `redo()` method is called.
 The mutation applies the payload to the store to complete the state change.

 For example, the following getter and mutation could be used to snapshot and restore the entire Vuex state.